oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/intro/intro.md

 ## About This Workshop

-In this LiveLab, you will train your own image classification model on Oracle Cloud Infrastructure (OCI) using OCI AI Vision.
+In this Workshop, you will train your own image classification model on Oracle Cloud Infrastructure (OCI) using OCI AI Vision.
 You will experience the themes of automating, accelerating, and enhancing a biomedical research process where time is critical.
 You will learn how to implement a highly transferrable, multi-industry OCI solution pattern.
-The LiveLab is divided into two Labs: loading and labeling a provided dataset, followed by model training and serving.
+The Workshop is divided into two Labs: loading and labeling a provided dataset, followed by model training and serving.

 An image classification model will be able to tell you what your image represents, based on all of the shapes and colors present in the image.
 This experiment will require our image classifier to serve as a cell classifier.
 As a cell classifier, your machine learning model will be able to discern images of cells from non-cells in the provided dataset, where the images were captured using a technique called coherent diffraction imaging.

-The concept of the cell classification story and the dataset used in this LiveLab has been provided by Dr. Xin-hua Hu, from his machine learning experiment in the Physics department at East Carolina University.
+The concept of the cell classification story and the dataset used in this Workshop has been provided by Dr. Xin-hua Hu, from his machine learning experiment in the Physics department at East Carolina University.
 The cell classifier is a practical option for medical professionals during their research process, who would traditionally distinguish images of cells from non-cells by their own visual observation, and record their findings manually.

 With large datasets, this process can be incredibly time-consuming and impractical.
 However, by offloading this important busywork to the cell classifier, and focus on tasks where their broad and deep range of knowledge and skills can be much more economically applied - and derive their analyses much faster where time is of the essence.